 Is Switzerland Open to US Tourists?

-Yes, US tourists who are fully vaccinated my visit Switzerland.
-Work through this online questionnaire to determine whether you are welcome to visit.
+If you want to travel here, you must fill out this online questionnaire to determine whether you are welcome to visit.

 What’s best, according to TravelingDad Paul Eisenberg:

 “From a hotel balcony, as well as from the ground, there’s a strip of Australia’s Gold Coast that looks exactly like coastal Fort Lauderdale at its prettiest.
 That’s neither a compliment nor a dig, just a fact that made me wonder why I needed to fly from New York to the Southern Hemisphere to see something Florida-like.
 So I already had it in my head that my experiences snorkeling in Florida would serve as a frame of reference for the Great Barrier Reef.